alphagov/government-service-design-manual/Copy and content/styleguide.md

     You should break content into chapters based on user needs as well as the natural structure of the content.

-    You don’t have to use chapters.
+    You don't have to use chapters.
 If you find that you only have 3 or 4 small chapters in a guide, consider simply having a page without chapters where users can scroll.